Riot Material Presents

 Back Cover Blurb

 In these extraordinary teachings that speak to the way one confidently enters the mind and observes it in its natural state, C von Hassett has written the definitive meditation guidebook for our times.
 Entering the Mind is a singular accomplishment, remarkable as much for its clarity as its richly poetic delivery.
 The text is all the more essential for its practitioner’s insight into what is considered to be the highest wisdom practice known to man – that of Dzogchen.
-Hassett takes us luminously into the life-affirming, atiyoga, heart-awakening, consciousness-altering terrains of the awakened mind in its natural state, where he shows us how to recognize it within ourselves, then realize it through holistic, wholly committed practice.
+Hassett takes us luminously into the life-affirming, heart-awakening, consciousness-altering terrains of mind in its natural state, where he shows us how to recognize it within ourselves, then realize it through holistic, wholly committed practice.

 In recognizing our own naturally occurring mind, then intimately coming to know it, what is swiftly removed from our experience is depression, fear, anxiety, anger, aggression, amongst the many other difficulties we dependably experience in our lifetime, and this occurs rather quickly after becoming familiar with the natural state.
-What’s returned is love, joy, compassion, an abiding wisdom and a welcomed sense of near-total ease that pervades each activity we engage in throughout our day, not to mention the beautiful relationships we develop as a result of our own renewed Perspective on Dzogchen on our lives and the world around us.
+What’s returned is love, joy, compassion, an abiding wisdom and a welcomed sense of near-total ease that pervades each activity we engage in throughout our day, not to mention the beautiful relationships we develop as a result of our own renewed perspective on our lives and the world around us.
 Indeed, the practices put forth in this book are that powerful, in as much as they are thoroughly transformational.

 C von Hassett is a writer, editor, and the publisher of Riot Material magazine.
 He is a onetime professor of literature and a decades-long practitioner of Dzogchen, a radical if not revolutionary wisdom practice which points the practitioner directly toward the recognition of their own mind in its natural state – there but to awaken.
 His new book, Entering the Mind, is a richly poetic and deeply insightful exploration of that transformative practice.
 His first book, The Boundary Stone, is a narrative poem set in the embering afters of an apocalypse.
 Hassett currently lives with his wife and two dogs in Los Angeles and Joshua Tree.